World Models That Know When They Don't Know - Controllable Video Generation with Calibrated Uncertainty: Experiments

 We consider OOD conditions across five axes: background, lighting, environment clutter, target object (task), and robot end-effector, creating environment settings that are noticeably different from those seen in the Bridge dataset.
 For the \emph{background} axis, we introduce novel background objects into the scene, e.g., computer accessories and sport equipment.
 For \emph{lighting}, we vary the RGB value of the environment lighting.
 We add more objects to the scene in the \textit{environment clutter} setting and introduce novel target objects or objects in unseen configurations for grasping in the \textit{target object} test setup.
 Along the \textit{end-effector} axis, we create OOD conditions by modifying the appearance of the end-effector by attaching lightweight objects (e.g., a towel, plushy toys, etc.) to the robot without noticeably altering the robot dynamics.
 In these settings, we collect $50$ ground-truth trajectories ($10$ trajectories per setting) and generate videos from the video model using the associated robot actions.

-In~\Cref{fig:experiments_ood_frames}, we show the ground-truth and generated videos and confidence estimate visualizations for one trajectory in each of the five OOD categories.
+In~\Cref{fig:experiments_ood_frames}, we show the ground-truth and generated videos and composited uncertainty maps for one trajectory in the \emph{Background} and \emph{Lighting} categories, with additional visualizations provided in Appendix~\ref{app:ood_experiments}.
 For unfamiliar background objects (e.g., a skeleton), we observe that the model becomes uncertain about the dynamics between the robot and the background object as it approaches the background object, which can be seen in the generated video. \algname localizes this uncertainty, accurately delineating more confident video patches from less confident ones.
 Likewise, we see that the video model struggles to generate accurate videos under unseen lighting conditions, with an observable degradation in the video quality over time.
-Our method again captures the increasing uncertainty of the video model, both spatially and temporally.
-We provide visualizations of the results under other OOD conditions in Appendix~\ref{app:ood_experiments}.
+Our method again captures the increasing uncertainty of the video model spatio-temporally.

-In~\Cref{fig:experiments_ood_calibration}, we provide the reliability diagram of \algname in OOD environments.
-We observe that our method remains well-calibrated with only a very small drop in calibration compared to its performance under nominal conditions.
-As stated in~\Cref{sec:exp_interpretable}, \algname achieves low calibration errors, with an ECE and MCE of~${9.98\mathrm{e}^{-2}}$ and ${1.71\mathrm{e}^{-1}}$, respectively.